The Courage to Be Disliked Review: Key Adlerian Concepts Explained

 Why trauma doesn’t determine your future

 One of the most revolutionary aspects of the Adlerian approach presented in this book is the rejection of determinism.
-Unlike Freudian psychology, which often views past traumas as determinants of future behavior, Adlerian psychology asserts that individuals are not defined by their experiences but rather by the meanings they assign to those experiences.
+Unlike Freudian psychology, which often views past traumas as determinants of future behavior, Adlerian psychology holds that individuals are not defined by their experiences but by the meanings they assign to them.

 The authors argue against labeling individuals as victims, suggesting that such categorization can hinder recovery and healthy functioning.
 Instead, they advocate for promoting resilience and personal growth, even in the face of severe difficulties.